azure-ad-b2c/samples/policies/guest-signup/readme.md

 # Guest Signup or Signin

-We will grant a guest user access over an existing users directory.
+Grant a guest user access over an existing user's directory using a unique identifier and without registering the user in the directory.

 A guest user in an application will usually have the following attributes:
 * They are invited to the application.